apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/build.md

 * The `--swift-sdk` argument specifies the Swift SDK with which to build the executable.
 In this case we are using the Static Linux SDK, [installed earlier](<doc:requirements>), to build an statically-linked x86_64 Linux executable.
 * The `--from` argument specifies the base image on which our service will run.   `swift:slim` is the default, but you can choose your own base image or use `scratch` if your service does not require a base image at all.
-* The `--repository` argument specifies the repository to which the plugin will upload the finished image.
+* The `--repository` argument specifies the repository to which the plugin will publish the finished image.

 > Note: on macOS, the plugin needs permission to connect to the network to publish the image to the registry.
 >